 How Can a 3-D Model Enhance Creativity?

-• Infinite Views: Illustration experts can extract the required views from the 3-D model more accurately.
-This is because with 3-D computer programs there is no limit to how objects can be presented.
+- Infinite Views: Illustration experts can extract the required views from the 3-D model more accurately.
+This is because, with 3-D computer programs, there is no limit to how objects can be presented.

 In addition to the above practical benefits, the use of computer programs in any project adds a sense of advanced technology.
 This gives viewers a higher opinion of your product.
+In general, patent illustrators require exact references and 3-D pictures for product representation.
+However, patent illustration experts at PatSketch can create partial/full 3-D models for clients in several industries, even from rough sketches.

 Shading for Design Patent Drawing